 Loz’s creation dates back to 2013 and seems planned to be a store.
-It could be described as a building that looks like an early 20th century construction with a contemporary addition that inspires some post-modern and parametric or neo-futuristic feelings altogether.
+It could be described as a building that looks like an early 20th century one with a contemporary addition that inspires some post-modern and parametric or neo-futuristic feelings.
 The interior shows integration between its different parts.
 On the first floor, the tessellated roof and ceiling helps to unite the old and new areas.

-The second floor shows more of the old building, the transition made smooth by the stairway and the glass structure on the top of it.
-Once one is upstairs, the contrast with the new part is rather interesting and not shocking at all.
+The second floor shows more of the old building, the transition made smooth by the stairway and a glass structure on the top of it.
+Once one is upstairs, the contrast with the new part is rather interesting, not shocking at all.

 What’s curious about Loz’s building is that the old-looking building is not, actually, prior to the contemporary addition.
 There was no prior historic building to which one needed to add a new space: both parts were conceived to match each other and were rezzed together.
 Even if Loz based the more traditional structure on a previous model that he had, there was no need to do any kind of new intervention on it in order to adapt it to new requirements and preserve it from being, let’s say, demolished.